HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 **Step 1 (Optional):** The DTR App registers with DTR Client (may be out of band)

-**Step 2,3:** If the Task.code is "attachment-request-questionnaire" (or "data-request-questionnaire" for a Task-based approach), a User initiates [Smart Version 2.0.0 EHR launch flow] to launch DTR (for example, clicks a button to launch DTR) and DTR Client sends a launch request to the DTR App
+**Step 2,3:** If the Task.code is "attachment-request-questionnaire" (or "data-request-questionnaire" for the Task Based Approach), a User initiates [Smart Version 2.0.0 EHR launch flow] to launch DTR (for example, clicks a button to launch DTR) and DTR Client sends a launch request to the DTR App

 **Step 4:** DTR App retrieves the `.well-known/smart-configuration` from FHIR Server.